naihsin/IoT/D-Link/DIR-600/overflow/README.md

 Since there is no proper validation process in the length of user-supplied data before copying it to a fixed-length stack-based buffer, an attacker can send more data to the local stack buffer and then parse it.
 This allows the attacker to perform a Pre-Authentication RCE.

 ## PoC
-The Proof-of-Concept and video are in the attach.
+The Proof-of-Concept video is in the attach.